HCA-integration/sc-atlasing-toolbox/workflow/load_data/README.md

 # Load data

-Tasks:
+Given a TSV file of datasets with URLs and further information per dataset, do the following:

-1. download data from URL & add metadata
+1. Download data from URL & add metadata
-2. merge datasets to single h5ad
+2. Merge datasets to single h5ad per organ

+For example configuration files, checkout out `test/config.yaml` and `test/datasets.tsv`.
+Complete dataset configurations should be available at the top-level pipeline (git root of this repository).

 ## Download data